x

 Gas masks are essential

-This makes owning a respirator or gas mask with appropriate filters absolutely essential.
-A full-face, chemical, biological, radiological, nuclear (CBRN) rated gas mask will completely shield the face from any harmful particles and irritants in the air.
+It is essential, then, to acquire a respirator or gas mask with an appropriate filter.
+This is because a full-face, chemical, biological, radiological, nuclear (CBRN) rated gas mask will completely shield the face from any harmful particles and irritants in the air.
 In addition, a high-grade filter will allow you to breathe for a period of time without being overcome by the toxic particles or noxious chemical vapors released during fires.

 Keep in mind that all gas masks require oxygen to be present in order to function properly.
-If there is no air to filter, then the user will simply suffocate.
-A particularly dangerous aspect of fires is the release of carbon monoxide, as this will actively displace oxygen in the immediate area.
-Only a Self Contained, Breathing Apparatus or SCBA system, often seen used by firefighters, can provide prolonged protection against scalding hot air and carbon monoxide.
+That means that if there is no air to filter, then the user will simply suffocate.
+This brings us to a particularly dangerous aspect of fires: the release of carbon monoxide, as this will actively displace oxygen in the immediate area.
+Note that only a self-contained breathing apparatus, or SCBA system—the kind that firefighters don during firescan provide prolonged protection against scalding hot air and carbon monoxide.

-At the end of the day, all PPE gear in the context of the average civilian should be treated as an escape and evasion tool.
-Your priority is not to find out the upper limits of use for your equipment, it is to get you and your family out of the immediate area alive.
+Ultimately, all PPE gear in the context of the average civilian should be treated as an escape and evasion tool.
+As such, your priority is not to probe the upper limits of use for your equipmentit is to get you and your family out of the immediate area alive.

 MIRA Safety CM-6M Full Face Gas Mask

-The MIRA Safety CM-6M is an ideal wildfire escape respirator.
-This mask features a robust bromobutyl rubber construction that will completely shut out any harmful wildfire particles from making contact with the eyes, nose, mouth or face.
-Additionally, the antifog design and its large, panoramic visor afford the user a completely unhindered view of their surroundings.
-This is especially important when navigating hazardous environments and seeking safety.
+If you're looking to prepare yourself from a wildfire, the MIRA Safety CM-6M is an ideal solution.
+This is, in part, due to its robust bromobutyl rubber construction, which completely shuts out any harmful wildfire particles from making contact with the eyes, nose, mouth, or face.
+Additionally, the antifog design and its large, panoramic visor afford the user a completely unhindered view of their surroundings, making it perfect for navigating hazardous environments and seeking safety.

 (Image Courtesy of Andrew IPC)

-If you wish to learn more about the various different types of filter grades, read our Gas Mask Filter Buyer’s Guide.
+If you wish to learn more about the various different types of filter grades, be sure to read our Gas Mask Filter Buyer’s Guide.

 (Image Courtesy of Blue Line Syndicate Group)